Gunner Raymond Algeno Hirst, 1931, 2nd West Riding Brigade, Royal Field Artillery

 Gunner Raymond Algeno Hirst was awarded the British and Victory medals and 1914-15 Star for his service.
 He is commemorated at the Heckmondwike United Reform Church Memorial, Green Park Memorial and the Vellum book.
 Also the St Saviour’s Memorial now held in St James’ Church, Heckmondwike.3

-We are indebted to Anne-Marie Fawcett for bringing this soldier to our attention and for her additional research in this connection.
-We are also grateful to the Spen Valley Historical Society for their research which is largely the source of this biography.
+Thanks to Anne-Marie Fawcett for her research and also the Spen Valley Historical Society for their research, which is largely the source of this biography.

 2. "Ossett Observer", January 1917